Stoyicker/LoLin1/README.md

 League of Legends LoLin1 app for Android.

-This varianton is not yet available Google Play, but you are free to build a debug version by yourself.
+This variant is not yet available on Google Play, but you are free to build a debug version by yourself.

 Pull requests are welcome.